 The following summer, in 1985, Tom Bell and Karl Harr opened Pancho’s Deck in their building.
 Harr’s daughter, Amy was the manager.
 Again, lack of business forced Pancho’s Deck to close several weeks after Labor Day.
 The building stood empty the next year.

 Across the street, Howard’s Pub was also struggling, and soon closed.
 Maria and Jerry Garey, who had operated an eatery at the gas station and on the Back Road opened Maria’s Restaurant there in 1986.
+Several other businesses opened and closed at that location during the next several decades.

 The next year Ron Howard leased Bell and Harr’s building again, and re-established Howard’s Pub on that side of the highway.
 In 1989 Howard purchased the property, and continued to manage the growing business for two more years.
 In 1991 Ron sold his business and property to George (Buffy) and Ann Warner.
 The new owners considered changing the business name, but decided to keep it.
 Under their management Howard’s Pub and Raw Bar Restaurant continued to flourish, becoming one of the best known and most popular eateries on the Outer Banks.
 Howard’s Pub became famous for its eclectic atmosphere, popular menu, large selection of lagers and ales, and for staying open 365 ¼ days of the year.